tunmin11/mmgeo/README.md

 # @tm11/mmgeo

-**@tm11/mmgeo** is a simple and comprehensive NPM package that provides geographic data for Myanmar, including states, districts, and townships.
-The data is available in both English and Myanmar languages, making it useful for localization purposes.
+**@tm11/mmgeo** is a lightweight and comprehensive NPM package that provides geographic data for Myanmar, including states, districts, and townships.
+The data is available in both English and Myanmar languages, making it perfect for localization purposes in Myanmar-based applications.

 ## Features

-- Retrieve Myanmar's states, districts, and townships in both English and Myanmar.
-- Object-oriented API for easy access to geographical data.
+- Complete geographic data for Myanmar (states, districts, and townships)
+- Bilingual support (English and Myanmar languages)
+- TypeScript support with full type definitions
+- Simple and intuitive API
+- Lightweight package with minimal dependencies
-- Simple configuration for switching between languages.
+- Easy language switching functionality

 ## Installation